chilliyTV/DayZ-Editor-Stuff/Rostow/AirplaneCrash/README.md

 2) Place the DZE File into the Server "DayzEditor" Folder.

-3) Add the Code from the RostowPlane.xml into your Mapgrouppos.xml for Loot.
+3) Add the Code from the RostowPlane.xml into your Mapgrouppos.xml for Loot around.